GuiferrSouza/inpux/docs/options.md

 <br/><br/>

 ## `pattern`
-An `array` of `strings`, used to describe how values should be formatted and displayed.\
+An `array` of `strings`, used to describe how values should be formatted and displayed.
+When using a pattern in a custom input, it automates the creation of [blocks](#blocks) and [delimiter](#delimiters), you can specify where values should be placed by using `"x"` and any other character to serve as the delimiter.

 The default value for the date type is `["M", "D", "Y"]`, and for the time type, it is `["H", "M", "S"]`.
 ```js
 // 02/2023